rvirlan/Product-and-Transaction-list/README.md

 # Product-and-Transaction-list
-Dataset Product and Transaction list has been used to create a Dashboard and the report created has been atached.
+Dataset Product and Transaction list has been used to create a Dashboard using Google Data Studio and the report created has been atached.